psolymos/intrval/README.md

 ![](https://github.com/psolymos/intrval/raw/master/extras/intrval.png)

 Values of `x` are compared to interval endpoints.
-Endpoints can be defined as a vector with two values: these values will be compared as a single interval with each value in \code{x}.
+Endpoints can be defined as a vector with two values: these values will be compared as a single interval with each value in `x`.
 If endpoints are stored in a matrix-like object or a list, comparisons are made element-wise.
 If lengths do not match, shorter objects are recycled.
 Return values are logicals.